+The following table contains details of the hedging instrument used in the Group's hedging strategy:

-GE SS NI SS NC I. lent HEDGE RECOGNISED IN PROFIT OR LOSS US\$ MILLION oose of the arrangerr utstanding at ge will amortise HEDGING LOSS RECOGNISED IN CASH FLOW HEDGE RESERVE US\$ MILLION (2.3) During the year ended 31 December 2020, the Group has entered into a notional US\$2,100 million 5-year amortising interest rate swap with BOC Sydney.
-The purpose of the arrar is to fix approximately half of the remaining interest rate exposure accompanying the floating interest rate MLB project facility (borrowings of US\$4,068.6 million outstanding at 31 December 2020, maturing in June 2032) from CDB, CB VOC Sydney and The Export-Import Bank of China for a period of 5 years.
-The interest rate swap hedge will amortise in low exact and so the stranding at 10 monited facility and 5 years.
-The interest rate swap hedge will amortise in low exposure for a fixed rate (0.5568%) in the first variant of 5 years.
-The interest rate swap hedge will amortise in low exposure for a fixed rate (0.5568%) in the first variant of 0.5475%, from the variant over fived variant of 5 years.
-SETTLED PORTION OF HEDGING INSTRUMENT REALIZED LOSSES US\$ MILLION (NOTE 23) (1.4) nterest rate swap with facility (borrowings of period of 5 years.
-The NFAVOURABLE) FAIR VALUE IEASURING IVENESS HEDGED ITEM US\$ MILLION 10.7 n 5-year amortising ir est rate MLB project 1 Bank of China for a p % in the first vear an FAVOURABLE/(UNFAVOURABLE) CHANGES IN FAIR VALUE USED FOR MEASURING INEFFECTIVENESS HEDGING INSTRUMENT US\$ MILLION (10.7) ional US\$2,100 millio ying the floating inter nd The Export-Import r a fixed rate (0 5568 CARRYING AMOUNT OF HEDGING INSTRUMENT US\$ MILLION (10.7) as entered into a noti exposure accompany CBC, BOC Sydney ar th LIROR exposure fo NOTIONAL AMORTISING AMOUNT US\$ MILLION 2,020.0 r 2020, the Group ha maining interest rate ie 2032) from CDB, I and swan the 6-mon TERM June 2020 - June 2025 31 December half of the rer aturing in Jun AT 31 DECEMBER 2020 Cash flow hedges: Derivative financial liabilities (Note 27) 1 During the year ended 31 December 2020, the Group has entered into a notional US\$2,100 million 5-year amortising interest rate swap with BOC Sydney.
+HED GE NEFFECTIVENESS RECOGNISED IN PROFIT OR LOSS US\$ MILLION ٠ HEDGING LOSS RECOGNISED IN CASH FLOW HEDGE RESERVE US\$ MILLION (7.3) SETTLED PORTION OF HEDGING INSTRUMENT REALIZED LOSSES US\$ MILLION (NOTE 23) (1.4) FAVOURABLE) FAIR VALUE EASURING VENESS HEDGED ITEM US\$ MILLION 10.7 FAVOURABLE/(UNFAVOURABLE) CHANGES IN FAIR VALUE USED FOR MEASURING INEFFECTIVENESS HEDGING INSTRUMENT US\$ MILLION (10.7) CARRYING AMOUNT OF HEDGING INSTRUMENT US\$ MILLION (10.7) NOTIONAL AMORTISING AMOUNT US\$ MILLION 2,020.0 TERM June 2020 - June 2025 AT 31 DECEMBER 2020 Cash flow hedges: Derivative financial liabilities (Note 27)1

+^{1.} During the year ended 31 December 2020, the Group has entered into a notional US\$2,100 million 5-year amortising interest rate swap with BOC Sydney.
 The purpose of the arrangement is to fix approximately half of the remaining interest rate exposure accompanying the floating interest rate MLB project facility (borrowings of US\$4,068.6 million outstanding at 31 December 2020, maturing in June 2032) from CDB, ICBC, BOC Sydney and The Export-Import Bank of China for a period of 5 years.
-The interest rate swap hedge will amortise in line with the MIB project facility and swan the 6-month LIBOR exporture for a fixed rate (0.5568% in the first year and 0.5575% from the year fixed year for a period of 5 years.
+The interest rate swap hedge will amortise in line with the MLB project facility and swap the 6-month LIBOR exposure for a fixed rate (0.5568% in the first year and 0.5425% from the year two to year five).

-WU LU YEAL